-The objective of the vision network is to create a compact primary latent encoding that captures the important aspects of the current task.
+The objective of the Visual Network is to create a compact primary latent encoding that captures the important aspects of the current task.
 An ongoing problem is that the encoding needs to work within a certain limited dimensionality budget.
 Intuitively, general purpose visual features extracted from the image would waste space by encoding aspects of the image that are not relevant to the task.
-On the other hand, focusing only on the attention field might ignore parts of the image that are important for the task.
-For instance, in Figure~\ref{fig:TFA-example}-right, the robot arm itself is not visible.
+On the other hand, focusing only on the attention field may ignore parts of the image that are important for the task.
+For instance, in Figure~\ref{fig:TFA-example}- bottom right masked frame, the robot arm itself is not visible.

-Our proposed architecture for the vision net is contained in the yellow highlighted area of Figure~\ref{fig:VisuoMotorArchitecture} and incorporates several techniques that allows it to learn a representation that efficiently encodes the parts of the input that are relevant to the {\em current task}.
+Our proposed architecture for the visual network, shown in Figure~\ref{fig:VisuoMotorArchitecture}, incorporates several techniques that allows it to learn a representation that efficiently encodes the parts of the input that are relevant to the {\em current task}.
 The overall architecture follows the idea of a VAE-GAN~\cite{larsen2015autoencoding}: it is composed of an encoder, a generator and a discriminator.
-The primary latent encoding $\mathbf{z}$ is extracted from the output of the encoder, the rest of the components are only used during training or for visualization or debugging purposes (as in Section~\ref{sec:VisualDisturbance}.
-The ability to train the encoder to create a suitable latent encoding depends on the appropriate choice of inputs, loss functions and adversarial samples, as discussed below.

-The vision net receives a raw input image $\mathbf{x}$ and a representation of the object of interest in the form of one-hot vectors encoding the shape $s$ and color $c$ of the object (eg. $s$=plate and $c$=red).
-Both the encoder $E$ and the generator $G$ receive the object representation in addition to their usual inputs (a technique building on~\cite{eslami2018neural}):
+The {\em Primary Latent Encoding ($\mathbf{z}$)} is extracted from the output of the visual encoder (E).